Updated: 25.11.2025

 Cover "Guide to Effective Succession Planning"

-In this article, we’ll explore the importance of succession planning and provide practical steps for you to future-proof your people strategy.
-After all, your next team leader might be sitting right under your nose.
+In this article, we’ll explore the role of succession planning in overcoming these challenges and provide practical steps for you to future-proof your people strategy.

 What is succession planning?